Brandi Carlile: 2015–2016: The Firewatcher's Daughter and Grammy nomination

-Carlile's fifth album The Firewatcher's Daughter released on March 3, 2015, on ATO Records.
-In a preview of her new album before release, the Boston Globe wrote, "Whether The Firewatcher's Daughter continues the country-folk flirtation of 2012's Bear Creek, returns to the warm adult songcraft of The Story and Give Up the Ghost, or explores some other direction entirely, she's sure to bring emotional intelligence, thoughtful clarity, and, most importantly, the most arresting female voice in pop this side of Adele.
+Carlile's fifth album, The Firewatcher's Daughter, was released on March 3, 2015 on ATO Records.
+In a preview of the album before release, the Boston Globe wrote, "Whether The Firewatcher's Daughter continues the country-folk flirtation of 2012's Bear Creek, returns to the warm adult songcraft of The Story and Give Up the Ghost, or explores some other direction entirely, she's sure to bring emotional intelligence, thoughtful clarity, and, most importantly, the most arresting female voice in pop this side of Adele.
 I'm betting on her."